Pariyahaz/Pariyahaz/README.md

 - 👋 Hi, I’m @Pariyahaz
-- 👀 I’m interested in Fullstack development.
+- 👀 I’m interested in Frontend development.
-- 🌱 I’m currently learning PHP.

 <!---
 Pariyahaz/Pariyahaz is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.